 Savant publications include FIRST BREATH - 2010 Savant Anthology of Poems (2010), FALLING BUT FULFILLED: Reflections on Multiple Intelligences (2010), and WAVELENGTHS - 2011 Savant Anthology of Poems (2011).

 W. C. Peever studied creative writing at a special liberal arts high school, continuing his studies at Bennington College in picturesque Vermont where he began writing about Charlie, a key character in many of his novels.
 He currently lives at a seaside homestead in Massachusetts, where he is writing the second book in the Jumper Chronicles series.

 Author website at http://www.

-Savant publications include The Jumper Chronicles Book One: The Quest for Merlin's Map (2010) and The Jumper Chronicles Book Two: Path of the Templar (2012).
+Savant publications include THE JUMPER CHRONICLES: The Quest for Merlin's Map (2010) and PATH OF THE TEMPLAR: Book Two of The Jumper Chronicles (2012)

 Reilly Ridgell graduated from Palisades High School (LA) in 1965, got his BA in political science from UCLA in 1969, and an MA in the same field from UC Santa Barbara in 1970.
 In 1971, he joined the Peace Corps, teaching English in the outer islands of what is now called Chuuk State in Micronesia.
 After his Peace Corps service and a teaching contract, he left Chuuk in 1975 to teach in Guam.
 In 1980, he became an assistant professor at Guam Community College and in 2001 moved into administration as Dean.